slipstream/SlipStreamDocumentation/docs/developer_guide/running.rst

 SlipStream needs a JDBC friendly database.
 By default we use HSQLDB, but the persistence.xml file contains a number of other databases, including MySQL and PostgreSQL.
-SlipStream API server uses Elastic Search.
+SlipStream API server uses Elasticsearch.

 Database Configuration
 ----------------------